andrewwhitehouse/clojupyter-nodejs-docker/README.md

 # clojupyter docker image

-This is a non-official ``Dockerfile`` for [clojupyter](https://github.com/clojupyter/clojupyter) to build a docker image to make it easy to try out the Clojupyter without having to install Jupyter itself.
-The image is intended primarily for demo purposes, most people will probably want to install Jupyter and Clojupyter on their machine for real work.
+This is a non-official ``Dockerfile`` for [clojupyter](https://github.com/clojupyter/clojupyter) based on https://github.com/klausharbo/clojupyter-docker.

+I've added support for JavaScript, and (in release 0.4.3) updated to Clojure version 1.10.2.796 using the instructions in the [Getting Started](https://clojure.org/guides/getting_started) page.

 ## Usage